infinum/android-handbook/Useful tools & utilities/Figma.md

 - **Everything you need is at one place**

 Screen designs, components, assets, styles, comments, discussions and so much more can be found within a single Figma file.
-No need to include any third-party tools (unless the team feels like they would benefit from them), so basically, for all UI related stuff you might need, you can refer to the Figma file.
+No need to include any third-party tools (unless the team feels like they would benefit from them), so basically, for all UI related stuff, you can refer to the Figma file.
 You want it, you open Figma, you got it, no further actions needed. :)

 - **Platform flexibility**